Tony-gh123/Tony-gh123/README.md

 🧠 **About Me**

-I am someone who's trying to make sense of reality and the philosophy of good and evil.
+Someone who's trying to make sense of reality and the philosophy of good and evil.

-...
-Currently working on a couple of Machine Learning projects at the intersection of business and social science.
-My repositories are a combination of data wrangling practice-projects and other more serious statistical and predictive modeling work.
+... currently working on a Machine Learning predictions :)!

 Feel free to email me at 📧 ayeraldo.guillen@gmail.com if you have any questions.